pymor/pymor/docs/source/tutorial_mor_with_anns.md

 l2-sense) of the training snapshots onto the reduced basis.
 That is, we prescribe `l2_err` in the reductor.
-It is also possible to determine a relative or absolute tolerance (in the singular values) that should not be exceeded on the training set.
+It is also possible to determine a relative or absolute tolerance (in the singular values) that should not be exceeded on the training parameters.
 Further, one can preset the size of the reduced basis.

 The training is aborted when a neural network that guarantees our prescribed tolerance is found.
-If we set `ann_mse` to `None`, this function will automatically train several neural networks with different initial weights and select the one leading to the best results on the validation set.
+If we set `ann_mse` to `None`, this function will automatically train several neural networks with different initial weights and select the one leading to the best results on the validation parameters.
 We can also set `ann_mse` to `'like_basis'`.
-Then, the algorithm tries to train a neural network that leads to a mean squared error on the training set that is as small as the error of the reduced basis.
+Then, the algorithm tries to train a neural network that leads to a mean squared error on the training parameters that is as small as the error of the reduced basis.
 If the maximal number of restarts is reached without finding a network that fulfills the tolerances, an exception is raised.
 In such a case, one could try to change the architecture of the neural network